 Put in instructions.
 Now I simply add the basic instructions required to work through the exercise amongst my screen captures to complete my course guide.

 Check it.
-I then go back through the exercise using my course guide to check that everything flows correctly.
+Then, I go back through the exercise using my course guide to check that everything flows correctly.
 When I’m done checking I then give my course guide to a trusted power user for a “sanity and spell” check just to make sure.

 Note: Nothing is worse than giving training and realizing you left something out of the course guide!